alex-peck/monarch-amazon-sync/README.md

 3. Optionally run in "dry-run" mode to create a CSV of what changes will be made before actually making them.

 ## Known limitations
+- The extension does not create new transactions.
+It only updates the notes of existing transactions.
 - Occasionally Amazon will break up a single order of many items into separate credit card transactions.
 In this case, it is not currently possible to tell which items belong to which transaction.
 To handle this, this extension will always populate all items in an order on every Monarch transaction associated with that Amazon order.